-Past experience has taught us to be very careful in predicting lychee crops.
+Past experience has taught us to be very careful in predicting lychee or any tropical fruit crops.
 Expressions like “don’t bet the farm” and “don’t count your chickens before they hatch” are all too true in agriculture and we have learned the hard way many times over so it is that we do not want to get overly optimistic.
-Nevertheless, all indications are very good thus far as you can see from the accompanying video.
+The accommpanying videos show the progression of the fruit from flower to partially developed fruit.

 It is interesting to note that if one reads old copies of the long defunct Florida Lychee Growers Association journal you realize that most of the lychee cultivation in Florida, during the 30s, 40s, and 50s was in the Sarasota and Highlands County area.
 A succession of hard freezes in the 1960s caused most all of the lychee tree plantings to move into Miami-Dade county (Homestead).
 A very similar situation happened to the Florida citrus industry, where a succession of hard freezes drove much of the citrus industry from central Florida further south.
 There was a point in time , many years ago, where citrus was grown as far north as Tallahassee.
 The collapse of the South Florida real estate market and the low prices paid for lychees were two major factors responsible for the disappearance of many small groves in Miami-Dade and Broward County.